top of page

 I left my pants in Salt Lake City.

 By the way, the Wyoming landscape is beautiful in a raw way.
-And I really need to stop leaving my pants in the homes of women.
+And I really need to stop leaving my pants in the homes of unsuspecting women.

 bottom of page